Donald Moran

-Donald Richard Moran, Jr. (born August 2, 1945) is a former lawyer and judge in the Fourth Judicial Circuit in Florida for 41 years, including 21 years as Chief Judge, the longest tenure in Florida history.
+Donald Richard Moran, Jr. (born August 2, 1945) is a former lawyer and judge in the Fourth Judicial Circuit in Florida for 41 years, including 21 years as chief judge, the longest tenure in Florida history.
 He was an early advocate of diversion programs for people with substance abuse and directed hundreds of people into treatment rather than jail.

 Personal life

-Moran was born in 1945 and raised in Kentucky, receiving a Bachelor's degree from the University of Kentucky at Lexington in 1968.
-He has a Juris Doctor Degree from the Fredric G. Levin College of Law at the University of Florida in 1973.
+Moran was born in 1945 and raised in Kentucky, receiving a bachelor's degree from the University of Kentucky at Lexington in 1968.
+He has a Juris Doctor degree from the Fredric G. Levin College of Law at the University of Florida in 1973.
 Moran was admitted to the Florida Bar on October 18, 1973.

-Judge Moran married Elaina Moody, daughter of Maxey Dell Moody, Jr., in 1979 and they had four children: Richard, Brendan, DArcy and Donald III.
+Judge Moran married Elaina Moody, daughter of Maxey Dell Moody Jr., in 1979 and they had four children: Richard, Brendan, D'Arcy and Donald III.
 They reside on the St. Johns River in San Marco.

 Their youngest child, Donald III, was severely injured and paralyzed below the waist in 2008 after rolling his truck and being ejected.
 He was charged with driving under the influence following the accident.
 He was semi-conscious when police found him on the grass near his vehicle.
 Police do not believe Moran was wearing a seat belt.
 His blood alcohol level was at least twice the legal limit of 0.08.
 Donald III was previously arrested in 2007 on a DUI charge after being stopped by police in Jacksonville Beach, Florida.